 For a business without a dedicated compliance function, the blueprint itself is usually best owned by the MD or the operations lead, someone with visibility across the whole business, rather than split across whoever happens to manage each individual tool.

-If you are at the stage of working out how to introduce AI into your business with governance built in from the start, the AI Readiness Scan is a natural first step.
+If you are at the stage of working out how to introduce AI into your business with governance built in from the start, the AI Readiness Assessment is a natural first step.
 If you already know what you need, get in touch and we can work out the right approach from there.

 In summary